My Undesirable Friends: Part I — Last Air in Moscow: Release

 The film was screened for press at the New York Film Festival ahead of its official world premiere on September 25, 2024, where journalists at exiled Russian news network TV Rain were in attendance.

 My Undesirable Friends: Part I — Last Air in Moscow premiered in the Main Slate section, at the 62nd edition of New York Film Festival on October 13, 2024.

 The film had its international premiere on 20 February 2025, as part of the 75th Berlin International Film Festival, in Berlinale Special.
 It was also part of Horizons section of the 59th Karlovy Vary International Film Festival, where it was screened from 4 July to 10 July 2025.

+My Undesirable Friends: Part I — Last Air in Moscow returned to New York City with an extended run (in two parts) at Film Forum in August and September 2025.
+In January 2026, Mubi acquired distribution rights to the film.

 Reception

 Lauren Wissot reviewing for IndieWire graded the film an A−, titling it as "A Scary and Riveting Portrait of Russia’s Last Independent News Channel".
 Wissot opined that albeit spending over five hours mostly in the company of strangers in their apartments might initially seem like a rather tedious experience but, Loktev manages to justify this duration, as her "undesirable friends" gradually become familiar to us as well.

 Keith Uhlich, reviewing for Slant Magazine, gave the film a score of 3 out of 4, opining, "In a strange and very sad way, the Ukraine invasion gives Julia Loktev’s movie its sense of purpose."